 Online therapy for expats

-You moved to Dubai for the money.
+You may have moved to Dubai for the money.
 The tax-free salary, the luxury lifestyle made perfect sense on paper.
 So why does it feel so empty?

 But there's something underneath that feels rotten.

-Dubai promises you can have it all, but what it actually delivers is a life that looks successful from the outside whilst feeling completely hollow from within.
-You're performing prosperity whilst privately wondering if you've traded something essential for a tax exemption and year-round sunshine.
+Dubai promises you can have it all, but it can deliver a life that looks successful from the outside whilst feeling completely hollow from within.
+You may be performing prosperity whilst privately wondering if you've traded something essential for a tax exemption and year-round sunshine.
 The visa ties you to your employer like an electronic leash.
-Your salary bracket determines your social value.
-Your job title opens doors that slam shut the moment you leave the company.
-Everything about you, your personality, your values, your actual interests, becomes secondary to your professional usefulness.
+Your salary bracket can start to feel like your social value.
+Your job title opens doors that may slam shut the moment you leave the company.
+Everything about you, your personality, your values, your actual interests, can become secondary to your professional usefulness.

-That works fine until you realise you've spent three years optimising your career whilst your actual self has slowly disappeared.
-You've become very good at being productive and completely unable to remember what you actually care about beyond the next promotion.
+That works fine until you realise you may have spent years optimising your career whilst your actual self has slowly disappeared.
+You've become very good at being productive and less able to remember what you actually care about beyond the next promotion.

 The city is designed for people passing through, not people living.
 Everything is artificial - the temperature controlled, the grass imported, the community manufactured.
 You're permanently foreign in a place that doesn't really have a culture, just an economy.